Telefonica/cross-platform-actions/README.md

 - `project` - Project name.
 This action will launch the deploy workflow in a repository with the name `${project}-platform`.
 - `environment` - Environment where to deploy.
 It will be passed as an input to the deploy workflow.
 - `token` - Github token to get access to the repository workflows
+- `ref` - _Optional_.
+Branch or tag in which to run the deploy workflow.
+If not specified, the `main` branch will be used.
+- `repo-suffix` - _Optional_.
+Suffix to append to the project name to get the platform repository name.
+If not specified, `-platform` will be used.
+- `workflow-id` - _Optional_.
+ID of the workflow to launch.
+If not specified, the first workflow with the name `deploy.yml` will be used.

 ## Outputs